 Called spousal maintenance in Arizona law, spousal support or alimony is money paid by one spouse to the other to help that person achieve financial independence.
 It also recognizes the receiving spouse’s contributions to the marriage.
 Perhaps they supported the other spouse’s education and career opportunities, or perhaps they deferred their own?
 Some people look at spousal support as a reward for enduring the other spouse’s bad behavior.
 Arizona laws do not recognize this.

 In fact, when it comes to spousal support, the questions of how much and how long are the most challenging.
 That’s because there are no official formulas, guidelines or rules of thumb.

-Despite that, The McCarthy Law Firm, with its decades of cumulative family law experience, helps to get the best possible outcome for you.
+Despite that, McCarthy Family Law, with its decades of cumulative family law experience, helps to get the best possible outcome for you.

-Your attorney has access to all the considerable resources The McCarthy Law Firm brings to the table.
+Your attorney has access to all the considerable resources McCarthy Family Law brings to the table.
 In fact, Kathleen McCarthy created a Spousal Maintenance Handbook for Judges.
 It reviews all of the statutory and case law framework that applies to a broad range of spousal maintenance issues.

 Keep in mind that the judge decides who receives maintenance, how much and for how long.
 Five different judges could give the same case five different outcomes.
 And all would be correct.
 Also, you can only obtain it if you’ve been legally married.

 5 Possible Ways to Qualify for Spousal Support in Arizona

 - You don’t have sufficient property to provide for reasonable needs

 - You aren’t self-sufficient through employment OR you have child custody under circumstances that keep you from employment

 - You contributed to the other person’s education, training or career